Chart Color Schemes

 Wavell Heights's residents are extremely healthy with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Analysis of health metrics shows strong performance throughout Wavell Heights.
+Analysis of health metrics indicates strong performance in Wavell Heights.

-Prevalence of common health conditions is low among the general population and near the nation's average across older, at-risk cohorts.
-The rate of private health cover is exceptionally high at approximately 59% of the total population (6,584 people).
-The most common medical conditions in the area are mental health issues and asthma, impacting 7.6% and 7.1% of residents respectively.
-74.0% of residents declared themselves completely clear of medical ailments compared to 0% across Greater Brisbane.
-There are 12.3% of residents aged 65 and over (1,370 people).
-Health outcomes among seniors require more attention than the broader population despite being above average.
+Prevalence of common health conditions is low among the general population, nearing the nation's average for older, at-risk cohorts.
+The rate of private health cover is exceptionally high, approximately 59% of the total population (6,587 people).
+Mental health issues and asthma are the most common medical conditions in the area, impacting 7.6% and 7.1% of residents respectively.
+A significant majority, 74.0%, declare themselves completely clear of medical ailments, compared to 0% across Greater Brisbane.
+As of 2021, 12.3% of residents are aged 65 and over (1,371 people).
+Health outcomes among seniors in the area require more attention than those of the broader population, despite being above average.

 Frequently Asked Questions - Health